PhRn18/PhRn18/README.md

 ### Hello!!
 I'm Paulo Neves.
-### Paulo Neves is a Fullstack developer and Computer Engineering student.
-Studying Computer Engineering at Unilins-SP and Fullstack Developer with experience in web and mobile development, using Java, SQL (PostgreSQL), Kotlin, Spring-Boot, Micronaut, Docker, Javascript, Typescript, Node, SCSS and React as main technologies.
-I also have experience with agile methodologies ( Scrum ), unit tests ( JUnit and Mockito ), Gitlab CI/CD and Cloud ( Terraform e AWS )
+### Paulo Neves is a Fullstack Developer with over 1 year of experience in developing web and mobile systems, using Java, SQL (PostgreSQL), Kotlin, Spring-Boot, Micronaut, Docker, Javascript, Typescript, Node, SCSS, and React as main technologies.
+Additionally, he has experience with agile methodologies (Scrum), unit testing (JUnit and Mockito), Gitlab CI/CD, and cloud technologies (Terraform, AWS, and Localstack).
+)

 <div>